Guidance on Stamp Duty Land Tax for Deeds of Rectification in England and Northern Ireland

 How to analyse it

-A sensible way to approach the issue is to ask these questions in order:
+A sensible way to approach a rectification document is to ask the following questions.

 Example